Are you stuck in a procrastination spiral?

 - Step 1 – Taking yourself off the hook

-This is an important first step because, as I mentioned, it’s REALLY easy to feel guilty and start beating yourself up for ‘wasting time’, or avoiding something important.
+This is an important first step because, it’s REALLY easy to feel guilty when you find yourself procrastinating and start beating yourself up for ‘wasting time’, or avoiding something important.

-But research shows that people who let themselves off the hook i.e. understand this is a natural reaction to stress, have a much higher chance of kicking their procrastination habit to the curb.
+But research shows that people who let themselves off the hook i.e. understand this is just your natural reaction to stress, have a much higher chance of kicking their procrastination habit to the curb.

-So, go on – don’t worry about how long you’ve been dodging ‘whatever’ – start from where you are TODAY…and give yourself a break!
+So, try not to worry about how long you’ve been dodging whatever it is and just start from where you are right now…as after you can’t go back anyway…and give yourself a break!

 - Step 2 – Apply a little “activation energy”